Permissionless-Software-Foundation/specifications/ps007-token-data-schema.md

 - `3d`

 ### currentOwner (optional)
 The `currentOwner` property is an object that contains information about the current owner of the token.
-This field is provided to allow the token creator to update the ownership information as the token changes hands.
+This field is provided to allow the token creator to update the ownership information as the token changes hands in the secondary market.
 This provides leverage for token creators to enforce their license terms.

 If this field is not used, it should be expressed as an empty object (`{}`).
 Here is an example of how current ownership could be expressed: